 Frequently asked questions

-If your child has SEND but does not have an EHCP
+My child has SEND but does not have an EHCP, what admission process should I follow?

 If your child does not have an EHCP, but does have SEND, then you should apply for a mainstream school place through the Local Authority's Admissions and Transport Team.
 In line with legislation, mainstream schools are required to make reasonable adaptations to meet your child's SEND and to support them to fulfil their academic and wider potential.
 Further details of how to apply through the Admissions and Transport team can be found on the mainstream admissions page.